Skip to Content

 You eat pretty much all the same foods (roast turkey, gravy, cranberry sauce…all the good stuff!)

-It isn’t as wildly celebrated in Canada, and especially not in Quebec (due to its protestant routes).
+It isn’t as wildly celebrated in Canada, and especially not in Quebec (due to its protestant roots).
 But it is a day off where you can see friends and family.
-If you want to add a little bit of Quebec in there, make a Tourtière (a meat pie!).

 seasonal cooking apple pie for canadian thanksgiving in the fall.
 A view from above of an incomplete apple pie.
 You can see all the perfectly sliced apples that are covered in a cinnamon glaze.
 There's a marble rolling pin beside it.
 And there's a bunch of flour on the cutting board.

-The festival runs in Hudson, an off-island suburb of Montreal, from the end of September until the beginning of November.
-You can see the newest lineup.
+The festival takes place in Hudson, an off-island suburb of Montreal, from the end of September until the beginning of November.
+See the newest lineup for this year, and buy tickets.

-The Greenwood Centre For Living History: Discover This Off Island Montreal Gem
+RELATED: Discover The Greenwood Centre For Living History

 Every few weeks they offer different menus from restaurants around the city.
 It’s a fixed menu that lets you discover the best of what the restaurant has to offer at a reasonable price.